tutorial-owner/hello-world/README.md

 room.
 Evidently it surprised her as much as it did me, for she yawned and with a series of rapid, deft movements stood up into the room.

+Sometimes she and Miss Baker talked at once, unobtrusively and with a bantering inconsequence that was never quite chatter, that was as cool as their white dresses and their impersonal eyes in the absence of all desire.
+They were here, and they accepted Tom and me, making only a polite pleasant effort to entertain or to be entertained.
+They knew that presently dinner would be over and a little later the evening too would be over and casually put away.
+It was sharply different from the West, where an evening was hurried from phase to phase towards its close, in a continually disappointed anticipation or else in sheer nervous dread of the moment itself.